 As the name implies, thermoplastic elastomers (TPE) are essentially plastics with rubber-like qualities, making them extremely flexible and durable.
 As such, TPE is commonly found in automotive parts, household appliances, and medical supplies.

-In reality, TPE is a broad class of copolymers (and polymer mixtures), but it is nonetheless used to label many commercially available 3D printer filament types.
+In reality, TPE is a broad class of copolymers (and polymer mixtures), but it is nonetheless used to label many commercially available types of 3D printer filament.
 Soft and stretchable, these filaments can withstand punishment that neither ABS nor PLA can tolerate.
 On the other hand, printing is not always easy, as TPE can be difficult to extrude.

 Thermoplastic polyurethane (TPU) is a particular variety of TPE, and is itself a popular 3D printer filament.
 Compared to generic TPE, TPU is slightly more rigid – making it easier to print.
 It’s also a little more durable and can better retain its elasticity in the cold.